 Can a Mother Lose Custody for Not Having A Job?

-The simple answer is no. If you were a stay-at-home mom during your marriage, it should not have an impact on being the main residential parent of your child.
-However, the court may suggest that you are going to have to look into getting a job eventually.
-Many courts believe that both parents are obligated to support their child.
+The quick response is no. Even if you were a stay-at-home parent during your marriage, it should not affect determining who will be the main residential custodian of your kid.
+Nonetheless, the court may recommend that you consider getting employment sooner rather than later.
+Several courts think that both parents have a responsibility to financially provide for their child.

 What Are the Top Reasons a Mother Can Lose Custody of Her Child?